 - Held the monthly project DB Safety and Security Certification meeting, the Fire/Life Safety Committee meeting, and the EMU Safety and Security Certification meeting. - Project staff participated in the BBII monthly "All Hands" contractor workforce meetings.
-Safety communication with project stakeholders remains a priority to discuss project related hazards and mitigation initiatives. - Continued to provide input and oversight of the contractor SSWP safety provisions and ongoing safety construction oversight and inspections. - Performed a hazard analysis in partnership with the contractor of several options designed to protect work equipment movement through grade crossings in partnership with the contractor. - Conducted field inspections of pending work site locations in preparation of scheduled activities with contractor and Transit Police to support worksite security requirements. - Provided inspection of new Drill Tech and NorCal equipment to be used on the ROW prior to being placed into service. - Participated in weekly project coordination meetings with the contractor to review open issues and recommended action items.
+Safety communication with project stakeholders remains a priority to discuss project related hazards and mitigation initiatives. - Continued to provide input and oversight of the contractor SSWP safety provisions and ongoing safety construction oversight and inspections. - Developed shunting procedure for use by the contractor and subs when travelling through Grade Crossings while en route to the work site. - Conducted field inspections of pending work site location (TPS-2) in preparation of scheduled activities with contractor and Transit Police to support worksite security requirements. - Provided inspection of new Drill Tech and NorCal equipment to be used on the ROW prior to being placed into service. - Developed safe work practices guidelines for working in the Burlingame North and South yards to enable the contractor to work while a train passes on the adjacent track. - Participated in weekly project coordination meetings with the contractor to review open issues and recommended action items.

-- Monthly safety communication meetings continue to be scheduled for the Project Safety and Security Certification Committee, Fire/Life Safety Committee, and other project-related contractor and JPB safety meetings to discuss safety priorities. - Continue to actively participate and present safety topics at the BBII "All Hands" monthly safety meetings. - Continue focus on performing site safety inspections on the OCS foundation and potholing field work to assess safety work practices and identify additional opportunities for improvement. - Project staff is developing grade crossing protection safety requirements for work equipment traveling through grade crossings in coordination with the FRA, Operations, Engineering, Safety, and contractor staff. - Project staff is developing safety guidelines and requirements for contractor work activities at a new worksite staging location (Burlingame Siding).
+- Monthly safety communication meetings continue to be scheduled for the Project Safety and Security Certification Committee, Fire/Life Safety Committee, and other project-related contractor and JPB safety meetings to discuss safety priorities. - Continue to actively participate and present safety topics at the BBII "All Hands" monthly safety meetings. - Continue focus on performing site safety inspections on the OCS foundation, pole installations and potholing field work to assess safety work practices and identify additional opportunities for improvement. - Performing a Hazards Analysis on the electrification of CEMOF shop to ensure safety while performing maintenance on the EMUs.